-Because Marriott doesn’t play around with how its points are priced within a bonus band, anyone buying 2,000 points or more will be purchasing points at the cheapest rate on offer in this sale.
+Because Marriott doesn’t play around with how its points are priced within a bonus band, anyone targeted for this deal and buying 2,000 points or more will be purchasing points at the cheapest rate on offer in this sale.
 Here’s the math to prove it:

 If you buy just 2,000 Marriott Bonvoy points you’ll receive a total of 2,900 points at a cost of $25:

 This works out to a cost/point of ~0.86 cents.

 If you buy 100,000 Marriott Bonvoy points, you’ll receive a total of 145,000 points at a cost of $1,250: